 - Dare to ask for flexibility, and treat that conversation as a business negotiation.
 There’s some great advice in this article from the Diversity & Flexibility Alliance on how to go about that: Asking for Flex: It’s a Business Negotiation Not a Personal Favor.

 - For the first year, check in every month or so with your manager and team, to determine whether everyone is on the same page about your re-entry.
-Regularly scheduled check-ins also open the lines of communication for any adjustments that need to be made.
+Regularly scheduled check-ins also open the lines of communication during reintegration for any adjustments that need to be made.

 - Connect with other new working parents for ideas and support.
 (For advice on building a working mama posse, go here.)